 The candidate shall obtain a certificate duly signed by the court/advocate of having completed the internship programme both for pre-trial and post trial proceedings.

-The court dairies/internship report maintained by the internees shall be evaluated by at least Two teachers one nominated by the Head of the Department or Principal of the affiliated private law college and other concerned teacher
+The court dairies/internship report maintained by the internees shall be evaluated by at least T teachers nominated by the Head of the Department or Principal of the affiliated private law college.

 The court dairies shall carry 60 marks and viva voce 40 marks.